h2non/thread.js/README.md

 Normally you don't need to call it directly, it will done via `Thread.run()` factory

+#### Task.maxTaskDelay
+Value: `number` Default: `5000`

+Maximum delay task time in miliseconds.
+If the task computation exceed this, it will be exit as error

 #### Task.then(successFn [, errorFn])
 Return: `Task`